ekjotkaursault/test2-bootstrap-react/README.md

 ### Also the bottom part, includes - github , linkedin and mail to logo
-you can click on them and will be navigated to mine social - media  platforms. also, © 2025 Ekjot Kaur – All Rights Reserved
+you can click on them and will be navigated to mine social - media  platforms. also, © 2025 Ekjot Kaur – All Rights Reserved.